petrickjerico/tp/docs/DeveloperGuide.md

 * is a student, at upper secondary or tertiary education level
 * has a need to keep track of study tasks and test their understanding of what is learnt
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps